dvdxtrn/weaviate/README.md

 #### 🧠 Thought Process

-I approached the Terraform review exactly as I would if it were assigned to me to complete as an engineer.
+I approached the Terraform review exactly as if a new and unfamiliar task was assigned to me to complete as an Senior Cloud Operations Engineer.
 This area of expertise was not in my daily usage, so I relied on AI to build on the fundamentals that I understand and sharpen it in the interest of time.
-If there was no time pressure, I approach with trial and error method in a testing environment to successfully provision the environment and then begin to refactor, improve, and find the best practices for reliability.
+If there was no time pressure, I would approach with trial and error method in a testing environment to successfully provision the environment and then begin to refactor, improve, and find the best practices for reliability.

 ---